 All stock numbers must be longer than 4 digits.
 The DVS will otherwise reject them.

-If a child or spouse is included on the Citizenship Certificate their names and Dates of birth are recorded separately on the certificate, but the certificate number and acquisition date only appears once and applies to all the people on the certificate.
+If a child or spouse is included on the Citizenship Certificate their names and dates of birth are recorded separately on the certificate, but the certificate number and acquisition date only appears once and applies to all the people on the certificate.
 CG(2) – Children under 16 years of age is an example of this.

 If a child or spouse is endorsed on the Citizenship Certificate, the Date of Acquisition is the date of endorsement in the endorsement section of the certificate.
 Endorsed children and spouse have received citizenship at a later date as the primary person named on the certificate.
 ACC – Child Endorsed is an example of this.

-What is and what is not a Stock Number or an Evidence Id
+Stock Number or an Evidence Id

 Broadly speaking there are six certificate number types that can be presented.
 The following certificate number types are verifiable via the DVS as a CC document type: